RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Experiments

 \subsection{Visual Information Retrieval}

-We adopt several methodologies to enhance a text query with the image characteristics.
-As a baseline, we compare against a plain QA search.
+In the VIR setting, we evaluate the performance of retrieving the correct laws from an image and its associated multiple-choice question.
+We retrieve and identify the correct traffic signs in the presented image separately.
+We adopt several methodologies to enhance text queries with image characteristics.
+As a baseline, we compare this against a plain QA search.
 First, we generate and save 50-100-word captions using the o4-mini with CoT.
-We propose a combination of caption + QA.
-Then, we use the o4-mini model to rewrite our queries.
-We evaluate the following scenarios: Image + QA, Image + Caption + QA.
-For an extra measure, we also add the QA for the latter examples, in case the LLM omits some details

-For testing traffic signs retrieval, a similar methodology is followed.
-However, we test two embedding scenarios: first, we only embed the traffic sign name and category, and second, we also append the explanation.
+We propose combining caption (C) and QA (i.e., C + QA).
+Then, we use the o4-mini model to rewrite our queries and evaluate scenarios that combine images (I), captions, and QA (i.e., I + QA and I + C + QA, respectively).
+As an extra measure, we also include QA for the latter examples, in case the LLM omits some details.
+For traffic sign retrieval testing, a similar methodology is followed.
+However, we test two embedding scenarios: first, we embed only the traffic sign name and category; second, we also add the explanation.